FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning: Introduction

 \section{Introduction}

 Federated Learning (FL) is a popular approach for distributed clients to collaboratively learn from their local data.
-The most popular FL algorithm, FedAvg \citep{mcmahan2017communication}, and most of its variants operate within a centralized federated learning (CFL) framework, where a central server coordinates the training process.\footnote{Note that clients in the CFL setting still train their models in a distributed manner; the term "centralized" simply refers to the presence of a central server managing the clients' interactions.} In CFL, each client independently trains a model on its local data and then sends the model parameters to a central server for aggregation, which is subsequently broadcast back to the clients to begin a new training round.
-However, communication delays and bottlenecks often arise when managing numerous mobile or IoT (Internet-of-Things) clients, hampering CFL’s efficiency.
-Furthermore, this centralized structure poses risks of attacks and failures due to the single point of failure \citep{lalitha2018fully}.
+The most popular FL algorithm, \textbf{FedAvg} \citep{mcmahan2017communication}, and most of its variants operate within a centralized federated learning (CFL) framework, where a central server coordinates the training process.\footnote{Note that clients in the CFL setting still train their models in a distributed manner; the term "centralized" simply refers to the presence of a central server managing the clients' interactions.} In CFL, each client in a training round independently trains a model on its local data and then sends the model parameters to a central server for aggregation, after which the aggregated model is broadcast back to the clients to begin a new training round.
+However, communication delays and bottlenecks often arise when a CFL system includes numerous mobile or IoT (Internet-of-Things) clients, hampering CFL’s efficiency.
+Furthermore, this centralized structure poses risks of attacks and failures due to the single point of failure at the central server \citep{lalitha2018fully}.